Noureldin-Dev/chipper/README.md

-Chipper is a clone of Twitter, it offers similiar functionality but has slightly cleaner looking UI.
+Chipper is a clone of Twitter, it offers similiar functionality but has a slightly cleaner looking UI.